Memory Hierarchy Design and Characteristics

 Memory Hierarchy Design

-The above diagram shows a clear understanding of the memory hierarchy design, and you might wonder, why the shape is a pyramid?, it is to reflect the size (in bits) and access time of each of these memory layers, as the most important difference that distinguishes these layers is the size in which they are available inside a system and the access time of theirs concerning the CPU (Central Processing Unit).
+The above diagram shows a clear understanding of the memory hierarchy design, and you might wonder, why the shape is a pyramid?, it is to reflect the size (in bits) and access time of each of these memory layers, along with their different access speeds, as the most important difference that distinguishes these layers is the size in which they are available inside a system and the access time of theirs concerning the CPU (Central Processing Unit); together, these layers form the memory system that organizes memory resources efficiently.

 Let’s understand each of these levels one by one